 Key Components of Supply Chain Management

-Management of the supply chain is a complex process; however, in terms of components, it can be mapped into five key components as follows:
+Supply chain management is a complex business process; however, in terms of components, it can be mapped into five key components as follows:

 Component 1: Planning

 Planning is the first component of the supply chain management process, and it all begins there.
-This is the phase where the strategy for the entire supply chain is laid out.
+In the planning phase, the strategy for supply chain management is laid out.
 Here, you configure demand for the product and how you can optimize costs in terms of manufacturing processes, procuring raw materials, and logistics optimization.

 In this step, businesses first need to answer one critical question: Will the organization manufacture its products in-house or source ready-made goods?
 If the decision is to manufacture, the next challenge is identifying where the raw materials will come from.
 Should you rely on local suppliers, regional partnerships, or international sources?